iceclassic/mude/book/Part_1/Choosing_the_model.md

 # Choosing the model

-    discus model types explained in MUDE slides/book
+    discuss model types explained in MUDE slides/book

-    generic intro  for net page where we choose the type of model the data sources and variables
+    generic intro  for the page where we choose the type of model the data sources and variables.